wmay/euc-safety/_guides/impact.md

 provide minimal levels of protection.
 I recommend level 2 for upper body protectors.

-Beware of unknown sellers and brands selling cheap gear on sites like Amazon and AliExpress.
-These sellers often make false claims about CE certification and include fake impact protectors in their gear.
-Uncertified motorcycle gear can have dangerously low levels of protection.
-User ratings on these sites aren't useful because the people who buy these fake products are gullible dupes.
-Treat unknown sellers and brands with skepticism.
+Beware of unknown sellers offering cheap gear on sites like Amazon and AliExpress.
+These sellers often make false claims about CE certification and include fake impact protectors in their gear, and user ratings on these sites aren't reliable because many buyers are too poorly informed to recognize the fakes.
+I recommend getting gear from reputable sellers like RevZilla and Cycle Gear.
 {: class="warning"}

 At higher speeds it's a good idea to switch to [abrasion resistant motorcycle